Web Related Policies and Guidelines

 - Subscribe to product security notification.

+- For departmental web servers, apply a SSL web server certificate from a CA to protect sensitive information such as login username and password.
 Department can submit a CSC Work Request and CSC can help to get the SSL web server certificate from Thawte for the departmental web server.
-The department has to pay for the cost for the SSL web server certificate which is cheaper than that of other CAs.

-4. Design and Create a Website / Web page
+4. Design and Create a Website / Web Page

 The University Web Templates are designed for all colleges', schools', departments' and administrative units' websites under the City University of Hong Kong.
 It aims to improve the brand image, web usability, user experience, information architecture and online presence of the University websites.